Black Coffee: 10 Health Benefits & 6 Side Effects

 The hot beverage is especially valued among athletes, as drinking coffee boosts athletic performance.
 However, the effect on endurance and weight training only comes into play if you consume coffee specifically before exercise.

-Various studies have shown that caffeine intake is beneficial for muscular endurance, muscle strength and movement speed.
+Various studies have shown that caffeine intake is beneficial for muscular endurance, muscle strength and speed of movement.

-The optimal caffeine dose for athletic performance is between three and six milligrams per kilogram of body weight – which you should ideally consume one hour before training.
-If you drink coffee every day, however, you will hardly benefit from this effect.
+The optimal caffeine dose for athletic performance is between three and six milligrams (3.5 ounces) per kilogram (2.2 pounds) of body weight – which you should ideally consume one hour before training.
+If you drink coffee every day, however, you will see very little benefit from this effect.

 Good for Gastrointestinal Tract and Digestion